Improving diversity and inclusion in the workplace is hard work for business leaders.

 But, having grown a team that recently hit a 50:50 gender ratio (an uncommon feat these days, especially in Silicon Valley), we can let everyone in on a secret: It’s not rocket science, either.

-The key is simply starting your commitment to diversity and inclusion.
-And the earlier the better to ensure you realize the sizable impact of diversity and inclusion ASAP.
+The key is simply starting your commitment to diversity and inclusion efforts.
+And the earlier the better, to ensure you realize your desired level of impact on your org — including the hiring of groups of people of different races, ethnicities, genders, sexual orientations, and other traits.

 Why?
-Because the longer your org waits to build a more diverse workforce (i.e., with groups of people of different genders, races, sexual orientations, and backgrounds), the longer it will take to create an inclusive workplace culture.
+Because the longer your org waits to build a more diverse and inclusive workforce, the longer it will take to create a diverse and inclusive workplace culture that helps you both attract and retain top talent and, in turn, achieve your company’s target business and distinct growth goals.

 20+ ways to improve diversity and inclusion in the workplace (and enhance the employee experience)